Best Leg Exercises for Stroke Recovery

 How long does it take to regain leg strength after a stroke?

-The time it takes to regain leg strength varies for each person.
-Some may see progress within a few weeks, while others might need months or even years of consistent therapy.
-Several factors affect recovery speed, including:
+Time required to regain leg strength differs from one individual to another.
+Some notice progress within a few weeks, while others may need months or even years of steady therapy.
+Many elements influence recovery pace, including:

 - Early intervention – Starting physical therapy as soon as possible improves chances of regaining strength.